Survey on Publicly Available Sinhala Natural Language Processing Tools and Research: Introduction

 The objective of this paper is to serve as a comprehensive survey on the state of natural language processing resources for the Sinhala language.
-The initial structure and content of this survey are heavily influenced by the preliminary surveys carried out by \citet{de2015Sinhala} and~\citet{Wijeratne2019Natural}.
-However, our hope is to host this survey at arXiv as a perpetually evolving work which continuously gets updated as new research and tools for Sinhala language are created and made publicly available.
+The initial structure and content of this survey are heavily influenced by the preliminary surveys carried out by \citet{de2015Sinhala} and~\citet{wijeratne2019natural}.
+However, our hope is to host this survey at arXiv as a perpetually evolving, living research article~\cite{shanahan2015living,sopinka2020envisioning} which continuously gets updated as new research and tools for the Sinhala language are created and made publicly available.
+We also discuss how the non-compliance of policies to put data and code online~\cite{gabelica2022many}, after the research is concluded and the paper is published, has negatively impacted the growth and sustainability of Sinhala NLP.
 Hence, it is our hope that this work will help future researchers who are engaged in Sinhala NLP research to conduct their literature surveys efficiently and comprehensively.
 For the success of this survey, we shall also consider the Sri Lankan NLP tools repository, \textit{lknlp}\footURL{https://github.com/lknlp/lknlp.github.io}.
 This manuscript is at version $\version$.
 The latest version of the manuscript can be obtained from arXiv\footURL{https://arxiv.org/abs/1906.02358} or ResearchGate\footURL{http://bit.ly/31AhvvR}.
+Given that this work was initially published in 2019, when citing this work, it is recommended to cite the most recent version to avoid the reviewers questioning its continued contemporary relevance.
+An example of an updated reference is given in~\lstlistingname~\ref{lst:ref}.